justincoding618/fbsplayoffreform/README.md

 # College Football Playoff Reform

 An interactive web application exploring alternative playoff formats for Division I FBS football.
-This was previously pushed on Feburary 9, 2026.
+The repo was first created on Feburary 9, 2026.
 This repo is recreated from the then-deleted repository of the same name.

 ## Features